pratyush090506/solyo/README.md

 # 🗻 Solyo ✈️

 Solyo is your travel capturing buddy.
-It is a smart, AI powered platform which allows you to capture your reflective moments in your own way !! ;) With Fortura you can pair your funky, quirky or just soulful images with your thoughts, voice notes and even the exact coordinates where you captured that moment.
+It is a smart, AI powered platform which allows you to capture your reflective moments in your own way !! ;) With Solyo you can pair your funky, quirky or just soulful images with your thoughts, voice notes and even the exact coordinates where you captured that moment.

 ---